drug-design/course/docs/chapters/molecular-graphics.md

 #### Solvent

-The solvent accessible surface: it corresponds to the molecular envelope of the surface of each atom which is accessible to the center of a probe sphere of a given radius, generally 1.4 &#8491; (sphere including a water molecule).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/solvent-5a669327'><i class='fa fa-play' aria-hidden='true'></i></button>The solvent accessible surface: it corresponds to the molecular envelope of the surface of each atom which is accessible to the center of a probe sphere of a given radius, generally 1.4 &#8491; (sphere including a water molecule).

 === "Concept"